Perchta: Related beings

+Perchta is also the Queen of the Heimchen.

 Interpretations

 According to Jacob Grimm (1882), Perchta was spoken of in Old High German in the 10th century as Frau Berchta and thought to be a white-robed goddess who oversaw spinning and weaving, like the myths of Holda.
 He believed she was the feminine equivalent of Berchtold, and was sometimes the leader of the Wild Hunt.
 However, John B. Smith disagrees and suggests that Perchta represents the personification of the feast of the Epiphany (Perchta's Day), and is therefore not pre-Christian.

+Perchta was also depicted in very well known Slovene film Kekec as 'teta Pehta', the old woman living in the mountains that supposedly steals children and knows how to use medicinal plants.

 Modern celebrations

 In contemporary culture, Perchta is portrayed as a "rewarder of the generous, and the punisher of the bad, particularly lying children".

 Today in Austria, particularly Salzburg, where she is said to wander through Hohensalzburg Castle in the dead of night, the Perchten are still a traditional part of holidays and festivals (such as the Carnival Fastnacht).
 The wooden animal masks made for the festivals are today called Perchten.

 In the Pongau region of Austria large processions of Schönperchten ("beautiful Perchten") and Schiachperchten ("ugly Perchten") are held every winter.
 Beautiful masks are said to encouraging financial windfalls, and the ugly masks are worn to drive away evil spirits.

 Other regional variations include the Tresterer in the Austrian Pinzgau region, the stilt dancers in the town of Unken, the Schnabelpercht or Schnabelperchten ("trunked Percht") in the Unterinntal region and the Glöcklerlaufen ("bell-running") in the Salzkammergut.
 A number of large ski-resorts have turned the tradition into a tourist attraction drawing large crowds every winter.